The moment she was told that her daughter was missing, Stephanie Johnson was sure she was dead.

 In October, DeGuerin asked Judge Grady to bar prosecutors from introducing Shaun’s confession at the trial on the grounds that it was illegally obtained.

 After Anne-Christine’s body was found, Shaun “clearly and unequivocally” asked to call his local lawyer, Krieger, but the police proceeded to question him anyway, thus violating his constitutional and statutory rights, according to DeGuerin’s motion to suppress the confession.
 While he was being questioned, Shaun again indicated that he wished to speak with Krieger, but police continued the interrogation without contacting him, wrote DeGuerin.

-And a few days ago, DeGuerin filed two more motions to block prosecutors from introducing evidence to jurors.
+And in January, DeGuerin filed two more motions to block prosecutors from introducing evidence to jurors.

 One is a “supplemental” motion to suppress Shaun’s confession, while the other asks that “all items seized pursuant to the second search warrant issued on December 30, 2016” be suppressed, according to court records.
 The initial search warrant was only for Shaun’s cell phones; the second, expanded warrant was the one police obtained after smelling “decaying flesh” outside his garage.

 DeGuerin took the unusual step of filing both of these motions under seal, claiming that they contain information that shouldn’t be released to the public.
 For now, only the district attorney’s office and Judge Grady can access the documents, though depending on exactly what’s in them, Grady can order them unsealed.